humphd/have-fun-with-machine-learning/README.md

 what I’m going to show you.
 Instead, we’re going to use existing things in interesting ways to solve a hard problem.

-> Q: I know you said we won’t talk about the theory of neural networks, but I’m
+> Q: "I know you said we won’t talk about the theory of neural networks, but I’m
 > feeling like I’d at least like an overview before we get going.
-Where should I start?
+Where should I start?"

 There are literally hundreds of introductions to this, from short posts to full online courses.
 Depending on how you like to learn, here are three options